Autonomous Close-Proximity Photovoltaic Panel Coating Using a Quadcopter: Experimental Results

 The system was tested outdoors over a $1.1 \times 2.3~\rm{m}$ PV panel with $7~\rm{cm}$ inter-sweep distance using water as the test liquid.
 Two experimental runs evaluated the quadcopter behavior with compensations enabled (Fig.~\ref{fig:timeseries_wcomp}) and disabled (Fig.~\ref{fig:timeseries_wocomp}).
 Since the compensations primarily affect altitude control, only $z$-axis data is shown for the uncompensated run.
 Without compensation, the quadcopter exhibits increasing altitude offset over time due to mass reduction as liquid is dispensed through the nozzle, with significant tracking errors when navigating over the panel.
 With compensation active, $z$-axis errors remain minimal, enabling the quadcopter to maintain close proximity to the PV panel throughout the dispensing process.
 The tracking errors are mainly due to wind disturbances.

 To evaluate spray coverage performance, an additional outdoor test is conducted using red-colored water to visualize the coating distribution on the PV panel.
-Despite windier conditions than previous tests, the quadcopter achieved approximately $70.2\%$ coverage of the panel surface.
+Despite windier conditions than previous tests, the quadcopter achieved approximately $70\%$ coverage of the panel surface, as shown in Fig.~\ref{fig:liq_disp}.

 Outdoor experiments successfully demonstrate the transition from laboratory to field conditions.
 Some videos demonstrating our system can be found in the supplementary materials.
 Compensation systems are essential for outdoor operation, effectively reducing altitude drift from ground effect and mass changes.
 While outdoor testing shows increased position errors due to wind disturbances compared to indoor results, the compensation algorithms maintain consistent performance across environments, confirming their robustness for field deployment.
+Using a dense array of nozzles instead of a single one would improve the coverage, which is impacted by disturbances such as wind.
+Active wind estimation from IMU data could be another possible approach to disturbance rejection.
+We leave these additions to future work.